 Regardless of where the conduct occurred, Alvernia University will address notice/complaints to determine whether the conduct occurred in the context of its employment or educational program or activity and/or has continuing effects on campus or in an off-campus sponsored program or activity.
 A substantial Alvernia University interest includes:

-- a.
+a.
 Any action that constitutes a criminal offense as defined by law.
-This includes, but is not limited to, single or repeat violations of any local, state, or federal law; - b.
-Any situation in which it is determined that the Respondent poses an immediate threat to the physical health or safety of any student or other individual;
+This includes, but is not limited to, single or repeat violations of any local, state, or federal law;